camdowless/muncies-cardroom/README.md

 Setup:

 - Navigate to /venv/Scripts
-- Run `activate`
+- Run `activate`.
+This starts the django virtual environment.
 - Run `cd ../..` to get back to root directory.
-- The django virtual environment should be running now
 - Run `py manage.py runserver` to start the server.